Janusz Głowacki: Biography

 Janusz Andrzej Głowacki was born into an intelligentsia family on 13 September 1938 in Poznań.
 He was the son of Helena Głowacka (née Helena Rudzka, d.
 1991), a literary editor, sister of Polish character actor, Kazimierz Rudzki; and Jerzy Głowacki, a crime fiction novelist.

 Głowacki appeared in two plays produced by the Students' Satirical Theatre during his high school years and was interested in serious theater, which led to his enrollment to the Aleksander Zelwerowicz National Academy of Dramatic Art in Warsaw.
 He attended Academy, but by his own account had problems adjusting to the college, and dropped out.
 He later attended the University of Warsaw, where he studied both history and Polish philology and eventually earned a Master of Arts in the latter in 1961.

 He began his literary career by publishing his collections of short stories depicting the cultural and social reality of the 1960s and 1970s in Poland, such as The Nonsense Spinner (1968) and The New La-ba-da Dance (1970).
 His works achieved great popularity and made him famous, thanks especially to his satirical portrayal of social phenomena in regularly published articles.

-He wrote the screenplay for Andrzej Wajda's Polowanie na muchy (1969) (Hunting Flies) and co-wrote the screenplay of the popular Polish movie Rejs (The Cruise), released in 1970.
+He wrote the screenplay for Andrzej Wajda's Polowanie na muchy (1969) (Hunting Flies) co-wrote the screenplay of the popular Polish movie Rejs (The Cruise), released in 1970., and wrote the screenplay of Trzeba zabić tę miłość (1972).
 The 2001 film Mechanical Suite is based on his short story Brothers.
 Głowacki co-wrote screenplay for Cold War, which was selected to compete for the Palme d'Or at the 2018 Cannes Film Festival.

 In 1981 he emigrated to New York City in the wake of the imposition of martial law in Poland by its Communist government.
 There, he was nominated for the Charles MacArthur Award for Outstanding New Play for Antigone in New York (1994).
 He was prominent in New York City society and the arts.

 Głowacki taught creative writing at Columbia University and Bennington College.
 Additionally he worked as the visiting playwright at New York Public Theater, Mark Taper Forum and Atlantic Center for the Arts.

 On August 19, 2017, Głowacki died unexpectedly during his holidays in Egypt.